 In July 2017, the United Kingdom Financial Conduct Authority (FCA), which regulates the London Interbank Offered Rate ('LIBOR') announced that the interest benchmark would cease after June 2023 for overnight, 1, 3, 6 and 12 months tenors.
 LIBOR is one of the most common series of benchmark interest rates.
 LIBOR reforms and expectations of cessation of LIBOR will impact the Company's current risk management strategy and possibly accounting for financial instruments.
-As at 31 December 2021, the Company has derivative liability of RO 4 million (2020: RO 6.92 million).
+As at 31 December 2022, the Company has derivative asset of RO 2.23 million (2021: derivative liability of RO 3.99 million).